Sponsored

 1. Amtrak's Winter Park Express

 Formerly known as the Ski Train, Amtrak has reintroduced its route between Denver's Union Station and Winter Park Resort for skiers and boarders looking for a relaxed ride to the slopes.
-Running Fridays, Saturdays and Sundays in January–March, the trip takes about two hours.
+Running Thursday through Mondays in January–March, with some additional December-holiday service, the trip takes about 2 hours.
+(Note: Tickets for the 2025/2026 season are priced significantly lower than in past years thanks to a special partnership with the state.)

 2. Leadville, Colorado & Southern Railroad

 With a station that sits at 10,151 feet, you’re guaranteed elevated fun with the Leadville Railroad’s winter train rides.
 Snake past powder-covered vistas of some of Colorado’s tallest peaks in a cozy heated car on The Holiday Express and Winter Express.
-The train will be decked out in lights and while the Rockies will be decked out in their winter finery of snow.
+Sip on a cup of hot cocoa or coffee as you take in the views from panoramic windows and listen as your conductor narrates the history of the area.

 3. Durango & Silverton Narrow Gauge Railroad